emmas2210/Billiard/work_organization.md

 - Creation of the flat torus billiard.
 - Creation of the test functions

-Scheduled on April 20th.
+Scheduled on April 28th.

 ## 3rd part :
 - The hardest case, the elliptic billiard
-We hope it will be done by April 20th.
+We hope it will be done by May 17th.